 8. Are visitors asked to stand and be recognized?
 Will I be contacted after my visit?

 Rest assured, we won't ask you to stand and be recognized!
 But do expect many hearty handshakes and warm greetings from our congregation.
 We encourage you to stop by the table outside the Narthex and sign our friendship pad as well as joining us for coffee and refreshments following the service.

 9. I have a disability.
 How can you accommodate me?

-We have several attendees with disabilities and can work with each to accommodate their needs.
-For example, we offer hearing assistance devices, large-print bulletins, wall screens to display readings from the service, handicapped-equipped bathroom stalls, individual bathrooms, and no stairs throughout the building.
-We are currently redesigning the church entrance with automatic doors to ease entry for those in wheelchairs and with walkers.
+We can work with individuals to accommodate their needs.
+For example, we offer hearing assistance devices, wall screens to display readings from the service, handicapped-equipped bathroom stalls, individual bathrooms, and no stairs throughout the building.
+The church entrance has automatic doors to ease entry for those in wheelchairs and with walkers.
+The chairs in the sanctuary are easily moved to accommodate wheelchairs or other needs.
 Should you have a question about your specific needs, please contact the church office at 703-369-2058.

 10. Where should I park?

 We offer ample parking in front and behind the building.
 The rear entrance includes a covered awning for drop-offs and pick-up; however, the rear door is locked during worship services for safety purposes.
 If you arrive after the service has started, you will need to enter through the front door.